-Soon after its creation, the club established a strong football team which took part in every football challenge and game organized throughout Cyprus, from Ayios Amvrosios to Ksero and from Lisi to Paphos, promoting in this way the town of Karavas.
+Soon after its creation, the club established a strong football team which took part in every football game organized throughout Cyprus, from Ayios Amvrosios to Ksero and from Lisi to Paphos, thus promoting the town of Karavas.

 The golden age of AEK was during the years 1967-1971.
-With AEK guiding the way, the football games became more organized and structured throughout the district of Kerynia (EPOEK).
-Livanos Kormakiti and AEK were the two football teams that monopolized the championship and the Cup titles.
+With AEK leading the way, the football games became more organized and structured throughout the district of Kerynia (EPOEK).
+Livanos Kormakiti and AEK were the two football teams that were the constant winners of the championship and the Cup.

 The successful course of AEK and the pursuit of the championship title (a goal set by the Board of Directors at the ceremony organized by the Club at the “Mills” in June 1974) were overturned by the Turkish Invasion.
-In 1975-76, AEK, without any financial resources and with its football players and members of the Board scattered around the free areas of Cyprus, responds to the call of Cyprus Football Association and agrees to reactivate the football team.
-After reactivation, the team took part in the Second and Third Division Championship along with PAEK, competing together with the name PAEK/AEK and finished in the second place in the league following Ethnikos Achnas.
+In 1975-76, AEK, without any financial resources and with its football players and members of the Board scattered around the free areas of Cyprus responds to the call of the Cyprus Football Association and agrees to reinitiate the football team.
+After doing so, the team took part in the Second and Third Division Championship along with PAEK, competing together with the name PAEK/AEK and finished in second place in the league following Ethnikos Achnas.
 The match was held at Achileas Stadium in Kaimakli and coach was once again Marios Papallos.

-In 1977-78, all AEK football players signed to PAEEK football club which swore to promote all football activities of the city and district of Kerynia.
+In 1977-78, all AEK football players transferred over to the PAEEK football club which swore to promote all football activities of the city and district of Kerynia.
 Leading figures throughout the course of AEK were Yiannis Kouvakas (football officer) and Takis Vlachos, (player 1957-1973).

-Basketball was not very much promoted because AEK did not have the necessary establishments.
+Basketball was not as popular or developed because of a lack of necessary establishments.
 In the beginning of 1972 however, the Board of Directors decided to promote the sport, constructing a basketball stadium with changing rooms, tiers and offices right next to the Club Premises.
 On November 20, AEK became a member of TEAK and during the season 1972-73 it participated in the Second Division Championship.
 With Krinos Markides as the team’s coach it managed to rank second behind Olympiakos Nicosia.
-During 1973-74, with Mikis Shiakallis as coach, AEK managed once again to finish in the second place following ENAO Ayion Omologiton.
+During 1973-74, with Mikis Shiakallis as coach, AEK once again managed to finish in the second place following ENAO Ayion Omologiton.
 In the summer of 1973, AEK organized a basketball tournament in Karavas in which the best basketball clubs of Cyprus (APEOL, PAEK, Digenis Morphou and Achileas Kaimakliou) participated.

 In 1973 AEK becomes a member of the Hellenic Volleyball Federation and takes part in the 1973-74 Second Division championship achieving good results.

 The Club also promoted classical athletics.
-Every year AEK organized the Whitsun games at Lampousa stadium where year by year, along with APOL Lapithou would win the shield of the champion.
-At the last Whitsun games which took place on June 2, 1974, AEK won the shield.
+Every year, AEK organized the Whitsun games at Lambousa stadium, along with APOL Lapithou, was a dominant club.
+At the last Whitsun games which took place on the 2nd of June 1974, AEK won .
 Besides APOL, other teams would also take part in the games like IKAROS Ayiou Georgiou, THOI Vasilias, RIGAS Dioriou, Lapithos Reform Club and other neighboring clubs.
 AEK also participated in the spring games called “Ta Matsia” organized in April by Praxandros, in honor of the Golden Eagle of Pentadaktylos, Kyriacos Matsis.

 In the 1974 games, AEK finished second.
-AEK had sired a number of talented athletes who stood out in District and National games, e.g. Demetris Pateras (100m track and field), Neofytos Neofytou (800m and 1500m), Sofocles Neofytou (long distance track), Andreas Pateras (400m) and Charalambos Tsaggaris (long jump) etc.
+A number of talented athletes who stood out in District and National games were AEK members, e.g. Demetris Pateras (100m track and field), Neofytos Neofytou (800m and 1500m), Sofocles Neofytou (long distance track), Andreas Pateras (400m) and Charalambos Tsaggaris (long jump) etc.

 Table tennis was very popular among AEK members.
-In 1974, AEK’s table tennis players participated in the National championship games organized by POEPA at the premises of Eleftheria Asscosiation in Palouriotissa, where they did relatively well despite their inexperience.
+In 1974, AEK’s table tennis players participated in the National championship games organized by POEPA at the premises of Eleftheria Asscosiation in Palouriotissa, where they did relatively well despite their lack of experience.

-Along with sports, the club was involved in cultural, artistic and spiritual activities as well.
+Other than sports, the club was also involved in cultural, artistic and spiritual activities.

-In 1964 a dance group was formed receiving favorable comments after every performance.
-The group performed at hundreds of national and cultural events in Cyprus.
-It also performed abroad, at Irodous of Attica Theater, at Palais de Sport in Thessaloniki and in Rhodes Island honoring in this way AEK and the town of Karavas.
+In 1964, a dance group was formed that received favourable comments after every performance.
+The group performed in hundreds of national and cultural events in Cyprus.
+It also performed abroad, at Irodous of Attica Theater, at Palais de Sport in Thessaloniki and in Rhodes, thus honoring AEK and the town of Karavas.

 AEK honored all national anniversaries especially the anniversary of the beginning of the EOKA Liberation struggle with in-house celebrations.
-In the 1974 celebration, Nikos Kosiis, one of the leading members of EOKA, gave a speech at AEK’s ceremony.
+During the 1974 celebration, Nikos Koshis, one of the leading members of EOKA, gave a speech at AEK’s ceremony.

-In memory and honor of two of the EOKA heroes, Gregoris Afxentiou and Kyriakos Matsis, AEK representatives were always present at the national memorials held in Mahairas and Dikomo, holding AEK’s flag.
+In memory and honour of two of the EOKA heroes, Gregoris Afxentiou and Kyriakos Matsis, AEK representatives were always present at the national memorials held in Mahairas and Dikomo, holding AEK’s flag.

-Every year AEK organized the so called Whitsun festivities which were held under the auspices of the Municipality of Karavas.
-The two-day long celebrations would begin on Pentecost Sunday with track and field competitions at Lampousa stadium and would finish on Whitsun Monday with various water sports and competitions at the small harbor of Lampousa followed by dance and rhyming couplets song competitions at Lampousa stadium.
+Every year AEK organized the so-called Whitsun festivities which were held under the auspices of the Municipality of Karavas.
+The two-day long celebrations would begin on Pentecost Sunday with track and field competitions at Lambousa stadium and would finish on Whitsun Monday with various water sports and competitions at the small harbour of Lambousa followed by dance and rhyming couplets song competitions at the Lambousa stadium.

 The donkey race was also part of the Whitsun competitions in earlier years.
-Star of the race was always Andreas Costa Sifounas.
-In between the various competitions and before the Whitsun Monday games, primary school children from Karavas and Lapithos would dance Cypriot and Greek dances and would participate in the egg and bag races.
+The star of the race was always Andreas Costa Sifounas.
+Primary school children from Karavas and Lapithos would also dance Cypriot and Greek dances and would participate in the egg and bag races.

 The Lemon Dance